alienlebarge/alienlebargech-v3/src/_content/pages/homepage.md

 ---
 title: Hi, I'm Cédric–
 summary: a front end engineer based in Lausanne, Switzerland.
-I help the State of Vaud to ship powerful products.
+I help organizations to ship powerful products.
 permalink: /index.html
 ---

-I’m building interfaces to the web since 2004.
+I'm making website since 2004.

+At the State of Vaud, I am the lead developer of the design system.
+We assist the government entities to facilitate the services they offer to users.

+Inclusiveness is a vital part of my job.
+It is important to leave no one behind.